 - Need more than the recommended dose of over-the-counter medicines to relieve headache pain.

 - Experience changes in the pattern of your headaches, or they get worse.

 - Is accompanied by a fever, stiff neck, confusion, seizure, double vision, weakness, numbness, or difficulty speaking.

 - Gets worse after you rest and take pain medication.

 Get The Care You Need

 If your chronic headache is sudden and severe and associated with one of the symptoms above, you should call 911 and seek immediate medical attention.
 If you suffer from more common chronic headaches, visit your doctor for advice.
-If you do not have a doctor, Grady Health System can help.
-If you need a primary care physician, call us at (404) 616-1000.
+If you do not have a doctor, Grady can help.
+If you need a primary care physician, call us at (404) 616-1000 or make an appointment online.
 We’ll arrange an appointment at a Primary Care Center near you.
 Doctors there can treat most conditions and provide access to Grady’s unparalleled medical specialty expertise.